 Each bitcoin user has his own wallet and software that does the transfer work on behalf of the user.
 When you send a bitcoin to someone else, you sign the bitcoin with the digital signature of your bitcoin wallet, which is software designed to hold bitcoins and make bitcoin transactions possible.
 As a result, each bitcoin carries

 within it a little ledger listing its transaction history.

 As bitcoin transactions take place, they are broadcast to the network made up of computers running Bitcoin software — whose job is to maintain the “blockchain”, the digital ledger containing the record of all confirmed bitcoin transactions.

 How People earn/mine Bitcoins?

-The Processing involves some serious number-crunching(enough to max out the processors on a computer), So it needs lot of computing power which the sender or receiver cannot accommodate with their personal computer resources. for a faster transaction the process is done by the group of users offering their computing power in exchange for their share of Bitcoin.
+The processing involves some serious number-crunching(enough to max out the processors on a computer), So it needs a lot of computing power which the sender or receiver cannot accommodate with their personal computer resources. for a faster transaction, the process is done by the group of users offering their computing power in exchange for their share of bitcoin.

-If you are Trying to Mine Bitcoins with your Personal computing power, I think you should just stay away from Mining.
-Its better to use your computer resources on other productive work rather than wasting your electricity on Bitcoin Mining just to know that your in loss at the end.
-You can watch the Bitcoin Beginners video below.
-The video just shows how much a user with a personal computer that too with a Graphics card can mine in a year.
+If you are trying to mine bitcoins with your personal computing power, I think you should just stay away from mining.
+It’s better to use your computer resources on other productive work rather than wasting your electricity on bitcoin mining just to know that you’re in a loss at the end.
+You can watch the bitcoin beginners video below.
+The video just shows how much a user with a personal computer that too with a graphics card can mine in a year.

-I believe by now you have a rough Idea about how much Bitcoins you can Mine/Earn depending on your Computing power, Let us see how Bitcoin Hacking works and how hackers are stealing Bitcoins worth thousands of dollars.
-Continue here..
+I believe by now you have a rough idea about how much bitcoins you can mine/earn depending on your computing power, Let me now show you how to hack bitcoin wallet and how hackers are stealing bitcoins worth thousands of dollars.